La dictadura perfecta: Plot

-Later that day, officers of the Mexican government urge Television Mexicana, the most powerful television corporation, to create a media distraction by disclosing a scandalous story involving Governor Carmelo Vargas by showing a video where the governor is accepting bribes from drug lords so the public turn their attention from the presidential situation.
+Later that day, officials of the Mexican government urge Television Mexicana, the most powerful television corporation, to create a media distraction by disclosing a scandalous story involving Governor Carmelo Vargas, airing a video where the governor is shown accepting bribes from drug lords, diverting the public's attention away from the president's gaffes.

-Governor Vargas decides to negotiate with Televisión Mexicana to clean his image as he addresses that its stellar newscast is the only news source where the Mexican public can rely more than the internet or other TV shows.
+In response, Governor Vargas decides to negotiate with Televisión Mexicana to repair his image.
 TV MX's news producer Carlos Rojo and star reporter Ricardo Diaz are sent to meet Vargas in an effort to improve his state's reputation.
 After being received by members of a drug cartel sent by the governor to protect them, Rojo meets a leader of the opposition party, Agustin Morales, who invites him to Congress where he delivers a speech calling for the governor's resignation.
-However, during the speech, Morales is nearly assassinated.
+However, during the speech, Morales is shot.
 The group struggles to find positive news to uplift Vargas' image.

 Meanwhile, Ana and Elena Garza, two twins, are kidnapped when their nanny is distracted.
-The information goes to the state police and TV MX decides to cover the situation in the newscast by making the parents of the children, Lucia and Salvador, sign a contract to ensure that they only provide information to TV MX while Carmelo Vargas sent some detectives to fake some interest in the case.
-The case obtains high television ratings while simultaneously hiding all the problems in Vargas' government.
+The information goes to the state police and TV MX decides to cover the situation in the newscast by making the parents of the children, Lucia and Salvador, sign an exclusivity contract, while Carmelo Vargas sent some detectives to fake some interest in the case.
+The case obtains high television ratings while simultaneously covering up all the problems in Vargas' government.